 Head to Silwerstroomstrand for one of South Africa’s prestigious eco-labeled Blue Flag beaches and step into a green gem of indigenous plants and glittering water.

-Silwerstroomstrand is named after the ‘silver stream’ to the north of the resort, which rises from a spring at the edge of the Atlantis Dunefield and supplies water to the town from its underground aquifer.
+Silwerstroomstrand is located on the on the West Coast WayCulture Route is named after the ‘silver stream’ to the north of the resort, which rises from a spring at the edge of the Atlantis Dunefield and supplies water to the town from its underground aquifer.

 Silwerstroomstrand, just north of Melkbosstrand, is a Blue Flag beach with excellent water quality and an expansive stretch of coastline in a wonderfully secluded setting.